โฐ Minimum Connection Times

 ๐ข Terminal Information

 Katiu Airport (KXU), identified by its ICAO code NTKT, is a small domestic aviation facility serving the Katiu atoll in the Tuamotu Archipelago of French Polynesia.
 Located approximately 6 kilometers northwest of the atoll's main village, the airport serves as an essential link for inter-island travel, primarily managed by the regional carrier Air Tahiti.
-The facility features a single paved runway (08/26) measuring approximately 1,180 meters in length and operates during daylight hours to provide scheduled connections to hubs like Papeete, Makemo, and Kauehi.
+At 12 feet elevation on a remote atoll, the airport operates a single 1,200-meter paved runway (08/26) during daylight hours providing scheduled connections to hubs like Papeete, Makemo, and Kauehi.

 The terminal at Katiu is a basic, open-air structure that reflects its status as a remote island outpost.
 Designed for rapid passenger processing, the facility provides essential waiting areas and manual check-in services, but lacks modern commercial amenities such as retail shops, restaurants, or digital flight information displays.
 Travelers are encouraged to be entirely self-sufficient, as there are no on-site dining or drinking water services provided at the airfield.
 Ground handling and logistics are managed by a small dedicated staff who coordinate baggage and passenger transit for the atoll's approximately 250 residents.